tscanlin/developers.optimizely.com/src/content/rest/reference/oauth/1-grant-types.md

 #### *Implicit grant*

 The implicit grant type is optimized for *public clients*.
 Such clients will receive a valid access token at their redirection URL immediately after the user authorizes their application.
+Access tokens expire after 2 hours.

 It is important to note that the implicit grant does not support refresh tokens.
 Therefore, any application using the implicit grant will need to explicitly re-request authorization from the user when an access token expires.

 Read more about the <a href="https://tools.ietf.org/html/rfc6749#section-4.2" target="_blank">Implicit Grant in the official OAuth 2.0 spec</a>.